-recently i finished my first installation; covering my entire studio space in googly eyes. it took much longer than i had anticipated, experiencing more than one grand designs moment in, firstly, not ordering enough materials and then financing the project that went way over the original budget intended. a second mortgage and my wife project managing as well as working a full-time job and caring for our three children eventually led to its completion in mid-january 2017, becoming my first notable artwork of 2017 and probably most notable artwork of being 19. there’s still over 6 months for this to not change. time was one faux pas and the other was not realising they were self-adhesive until the second half (post-christmas) part of the install having glued them to the majority of the wall at this point. oh well. the idea came to mind mid-october and i thought about it very little before i found myself doing it. i continued to not question it throughout the three months (including a four-week christmas break) it took to complete and haven’t found myself questioning it since. i will say i am very fond of it.
+recently i finished my first installation; covering my entire studio space in googly eyes. it took much longer than i had anticipated, experiencing more than one grand designs moment in, firstly, not ordering enough materials and then financing the project that went way over the original budget intended. a second mortgage and my wife project managing as well as working a full-time job and caring for our three children eventually led to its completion in mid-january 2017, becoming my first notable artwork of 2017 and probably most notable artwork of being 19. there’s still over 6 months for this to not change. time was one faux pas and the other was not realising they were self-adhesive until the second (post-christmas) part of the install having glued them to the majority of the wall at this point. oh well. the idea came to mind mid-october and i thought about it very little before i found myself doing it. i continued to not question it throughout the three months (excluding a four-week christmas break) it took to complete and haven’t found myself questioning it since although i will say i am very fond of it.